Cessna O-2 Skymaster: U.S. Air Force

 While it was intended that the Skymaster be replaced in the FAC mission by the OV-10 Bronco, the O-2A continued to be used for night missions after the OV-10's introduction, due to the OV-10's high level of cockpit illumination, rendering night reconnaissance impractical.
 The O-2 was phased out completely after additional night upgrades to the OV-10.

 A total of 178 USAF O-2 Skymasters were lost in the Vietnam War, to all causes.

 Following the Vietnam War, the O-2 continued to operate with both U.S. Air Force and Air National Guard units into the late 1980s.

 U.S. Navy

 Six former USAF O-2A airframes were transferred to the U.S. Navy in 1983 for use as range controllers with Attack Squadron 122 (VA-122), the Pacific Fleet Replacement Squadron for the A-7 Corsair II at Naval Air Station Lemoore, California.
 These aircraft were later transferred to Strike Fighter Squadron 125 (VFA-125), the F/A-18 Hornet FRS at NAS Lemoore, in 1986 for use in the same range control role.
-These O-2A aircraft were eventually replaced by T-34C Turbomentor aircraft transferred from the Naval Air Training Command.
+These O-2A aircraft were eventually replaced by T-34C Turbo-Mentor aircraft transferred from the Naval Air Training Command.